John Alexander Henderson - Mayor Of Tampa (Non-Chartered Years)

 On January 25, 1871, Henderson was returned to office with William C. Brown as Clerk/Treasurer.
 The city council included John Jackson (President), Bartholomew C. Leonardi, Henry Proseus, John F. Fletcher and Henry L. Crane.
 Based on the records, it appears that municipal elections were held about every six to nine months.
 Henderson was again elected mayor on September 23, 1871.
 At present, the remainder of his term of office is unknown as are the dates of any re-election or if there was another person who served as mayor until residents voted for re-incorporation in August 1873.
 While Henderson and other city officials were not legally recognized, they administered county and state funds and provided basic municipal services.

-John Henderson passed away in Tampa in April 1907.
+John Henderson passed away in Tampa on August 10, 1904.

 Sources for this Biographical Sketch: